 Nicolas Maduro has deployed a social media apparatus, coordinated by current and former government officials — including several who are under U.S. sanctions — to preserve his hold on power amid a challenge from Juan Guaido.

-The government’s self-described “digital militia,” which was active Tuesday amid the latest challenge to Maduro’s power, drives government-sponsored hashtags, intended to bolster Maduro and undermine his opponents, to the top of Twitter’s “trending topics” for Venezuela.
+The government’s self-described “digital militia” has driven government-sponsored hashtags intended to bolster Maduro and undermine his opponents to the top of Twitter’s “trending topics” for Venezuela.

 The messaging strategy may particularly resonate in Venezuela, where an estimated 44 percent of Venezuelans were active social media users as of January 2018, according to a survey by HootSuite.